 So far, I’ve used Zoom (by itself) and Off2Class along with Zoom.
 Generally, I’ve found the simpler I can keep the setup, the better chance I have of everything going smoothly on the student’s end as well as my own.

-Recently, I have successfully created a “Find the Path” game simply using Google Sheets, wherein each cell is a “stepping stone.”
+I have recently created a “Find the Path” game using Google Sheets, wherein each cell is a “stepping stone.”
 When I tested it with one student, it was quite a workout but certainly doable.

 Thus far, the most useful program I’ve found is Edpuzzle.